-- You occasionally conduct a competitive analysis and adjust your strategy to win your market on at least a quarterly basis.
+- You conduct a competitive analysis and adjust your strategy to win your market on at least a quarterly basis.

-Your law firm business plan acts as your roadmap, helping you reach your goals, keeping you accountable, and acting as the backbone of your law firm strategy moving forward.
-Plus, every business decision will rest on your plan, alleviating bureaucracy and indecision.
+Your law firm strategic plan acts as your roadmap, helping you reach your goals, keeping you accountable, and acting as the backbone of your law firm strategy moving forward.
+Plus, every business decision will rest on your plan, alleviating overwhelm or indecision.

 Before you craft your business plan, you must answer questions such as: